-Absinthe Review
+Absinthe Reviews

 Welcome to probably my most pretentious interest.
 Absinthe really does feel like one of those quarter-life crisis things to get into, but I don't (tend to) regret it.
 As someone who has an interest in the occult, esoteric, historical alchemy and the gothic, this is a historical drink that intimately fits these associations.